You’ve just had a great conversation with a potential client. There was a connection, and you both feel this could be a match. So what’s next?

 Content

-A great way to build your audience is to set up an email list for your prospects and share occasional content with them.
-A free resource on your website can be a great incentive for your potential clients to sign up for your list.
+A great way to build an audience is to set up an email list and send out newsletters centered around your expertise.
+A free resource on your website can be a great incentive for potential clients to sign up for your list.

-Contrary to popular belief (and societal pressure), it’s not an absolute must to grow your social media following in order to get clients.
-But sharing regular content about your work as a coach is a great way to create visibility for your services.
+Contrary to popular belief (and societal pressure), it’s not an absolute must to grow your social media following to get clients.
+However, sharing regular content about what you do is a great way to create visibility for your services.

-Choose a social media channel where your target audience is most likely to hang out, and that best fits the type of content you like to share.
+Choose a social media channel where your target audience is most likely to hang out, one that best fits the type of content you want to share.
 You can create a buzz for your business coaching clients on LinkedIn or share more in-depth insights on Medium.
-If you coach Gen Z clients, you might want to hop on the TikTok train.
+If your clients are Gen Z, you might want to hop on the TikTok train.

 Outreach

-A more targeted way to connect with ideal clients is to seek them out and pitch your services directly.
-Many coaches source their prospects on LinkedIn, Facebook, or Instagram and sell their services to them via messages.
+A more targeted way to connect with ideal clients is to seek them out and pitch your services to them directly.
+Many coaches source their prospects on LinkedIn, Facebook, or Instagram and sell their services to them through messages.

 The other way to reach potential clients is through their email addresses.
-You may source their contact information through referrals or their professional website.
+You may do this through the contact form on their websites or by asking for an introduction within your professional circle.

 Start Creating

-Now, it’s time to design your own life coaching packages and woo your prospects with them.
+Now, it’s time to design your life coaching packages and woo your prospects with them.

-Paperbell lets you create custom packages with payment plans, subscriptions, and more.
+Paperbell lets you customize them with payment plans, subscriptions, digital downloads, and more.
 Get your free account now to start creating.

 Editor’s Note: This post was originally published in July 2021 and has since been updated for accuracy.